jaeha-choi/Hackathon-2021/Readme.md

 - Optional: Support all functionalities in WAN
 - Optional: Tcp hole punching or uses central server if user desires (for enhancing privacy)

+## Desired User Experience:
+Desired user experience is to have a cross platform application to send files and clipboard data to the user's various devices.

 ### Supported Operating Systems
 - Desktop: Windows/macOS/Linux
 - Mobile: Android/iOS